WINTERANDREA/Yary/content/Seo.en.md

 ---
 seoTitle: "Taxi Driver Milan"
-seoDescription: "Private taxi driver service in Milan Bergamo"
+seoDescription: "NCC TAXI MILANO.
+Your private driver in Milan.
+Book your ride now for less than 2€/km.
+Contact us on telephon, whatsapp or telegram"
 seoKeywords: [
     "taxi",
     "ncc",